- The Washington Times - Tuesday, November 18, 2025

-President Trump on Tuesday defended Saudi Crown Prince Mohammed bin Salman over the 2018 killing of dissident journalist Jamal Khashoggi and praised the Saudis for increasing their investment in America to $1 trillion during a White House visit.
+President Trump on Tuesday defended Saudi Crown Prince Mohammed bin Salman over the 2018 killing of dissident journalist Jamal Khashoggi and praised the Saudis for increasing their investment in the U.S. to $1 trillion.

-The crown prince, seated in the Oval Office, informed the president of the increased investments that had been $600 billion.
+The crown prince, seated in the Oval Office, informed the president of the increased investments, which had been $600 billion.

-In return, Mr. Trump signaled he is strongly considering a key part of the crown prince’s wish list: access to advanced U.S. semiconductors that would power Saudi Arabia’s ambition in artificial intelligence.
+In return, Mr. Trump signaled that he was considering a key part of the crown prince’s wish list: access to advanced U.S. semiconductors that would power Saudi Arabia’s ambition in artificial intelligence.

 “We are working on that,” Mr. Trump said of the computer chips.
 “We’re negotiating that right now.”

-Mr. Trump’s affection for the crown prince, also known as MBS, was on full display during the Oval Office sit-down.
-He called him an “extremely respected man” who’s done a good job “in terms of human rights and everything else.”
+Mr. Trump’s affection for the crown prince, also known as MBS, was on full display during the Oval Office meeting.
+He called Mohammed an “extremely respected man” who has done a good job “in terms of human rights and everything else.”

 “I want to tell you what an honor it is to be your friend,” Mr. Trump said.

-The crown prince repaid the praise, calling the U.S. the “hottest country on the planet.”
+The crown prince repaid the praise by calling the U.S. the “hottest country on the planet.”

-Though this is not a formal state visit, Mr. Trump is laying out the red carpet for the Saudis with a lunch, bilateral meeting and White House dinner.
+Although this is not a formal state visit, Mr. Trump is laying out the red carpet for the Saudis with a lunch, a bilateral meeting and a White House dinner.

 Mr. Trump greeted the crown prince with brass fanfare from military bands on the South Lawn and a flyover by three F-35 and three F-15 jets before heading into the White House.
-The Saudi will also meet with Capitol Hill leaders.
+Muhammed will also meet with Capitol Hill leaders.

-MBS is making his first visit since the 2018 killing and dismemberment of Khashoggi, a Saudi dissident journalist, at a Saudi Consulate in Istanbul.
+MBS is making his first visit since the 2018 killing and dismemberment of Khashoggi, a Saudi dissident journalist, at the Saudi Consulate in Istanbul.

 Formal investigations alleged the killing was premeditated with the crown prince’s involvement.